Mister-Qi/English_technical_books_store/README.md

 * Head First EJB
 * Head First Statistics
 #### 9. In Action
+* ActiveMQ in Action
 * Docker-in-Action
 * Elasticsearch in Action
+* Enterprise OSGI in action
-* gradle-in-action
+* JUnit in Action
 * Kotlin_in_Action_(2017)
+* Kubernetes in Action
-* Kubernetes-in-Action
+* Log4j manual
 * Lucene in Actrion
+* Manning - AspectJ in Action
+* Manning - JMX in Action
 * MongoDB in Action 2nd-Edition
 * Netty in Action
+* OSGi in Action
+* PowerShell in Depth
 * Redis in Action
-* PowerShell in Depth
 #### 10. Java
 * Advanced_Design_and_Implementation_of_Virtual_Machines
 * Building_Microservices